 Mercer Medicine is a multi-specialty group of more than 30 primary care providers and specialists who work to guide patients through their health journey and create strong, long-term relationships.
-A wide variety of outpatient services are offered in multiple locations throughout middle and south Georgia including Macon, Clay County, Peach County, Plains, Putnam County, and Harris County, which opened early April 2022.
+A wide variety of outpatient services are offered in multiple locations throughout middle and south Georgia including Macon, Clay County, Harris County, Peach County, Plains, Putnam County, and Jekyll Island, which will open summer of 2023.
 As a subsidiary of Mercer University School of Medicine, Mercer Medicine is staffed by experienced healthcare providers who are leading the way in medical education, technology, and research.